-Nestled in the heart of Halifax, Saint Mary’s University is marked by iconic buildings, green spaces and fresh sea air.
-The university has a strong international community, with 33 per cent of those enrolled hailing from more than 115 countries.
+Nestled in the heart of Halifax, Saint Mary’s University is marked by iconic buildings, green spaces and fresh ocean air.
+The university has a strong international community, with foreign students making up 33 per cent of enrolments, hailing from more than 115 countries.
 The school has forged partnerships with more than 40 institutions in 25 countries, offering students exchange programs and learning opportunities in countries such as China, Gambia and Ireland.
-Partnerships with two universities in China have been mutually beneficial for both universities.
-SMU’s Confucius Institute, partnering with Xiamen University in southeastern China, opened six years ago and offers courses on Chinese medicine and language.
-A new partnership with Beijing Normal University Zhuhai offers the bachelor of commerce program from the Sobey School of Business to Chinese students.
+Partnerships with two universities in China have been beneficial for both universities.
+SMU’s Confucius Institute, partnering with Xiamen University, offers courses on Chinese medicine and language.
+A partnership with Beijing Normal University Zhuhai offers the bachelor of commerce program from SMU’s Sobey School of Business to Chinese students.
 “Saint Mary’s is proud to educate citizens of the world,” says president Robert Summerby-Murray.
 “Our global connections create an intellectual and cultural richness that few universities can equal.”
 The university has set up mobility awards that help fund exchanges.
 The campus is small and intimate, occupying a leafy city block in Halifax’s south end.
 Downtown is only minutes away, with its restaurants and animated nightlife.
 A network of overpasses and tunnels gets students to and from class without having to set foot outside—handy in the winter months.